 - Might only extend up to knee height for taller people

-3. Best Traction for Cheap Hip Boots: Frogg Toggs Rana II PVC/Nylon Hip Waders with Cleated Sole
+3. Best Traction, Budget Hip Boots: Frogg Toggs Rana II PVC/Nylon Hip Waders with Cleated Sole

 - Highly affordable